All Episodes

 We had politicians and DAs across the country.

-They'll let the they'll let the criminals, the cop feeders go free.
+They'll let the criminals, the cop beaters, go free.

-Uh they'll let people even involved in, you know, they won't throw the book at people that commit murder, rape, and homicide.
+They'll let people even involved in, you know, they won't throw the book of people that commit murder, rape, and homicide.

-But I've I've always been a believer that I need to protect my family, and I knew at that time I needed to do more than just have a a pistol carry permit, which I've had my entire adult life, and then I decided to join the U.S. CCA.
+And I knew at that time I needed to do more than just have a pistol carry permit, which I've had my entire adult life.

 This is nine years ago.

-And with the USCCA, you can get firearm education and training, situational self-defense liability insurance, which by the way, I need to keep my family safe.
+And with this USCCA, you can get firearm education and training, situational self-defense liability insurance, which, by the way, I need to keep my family safe.

-If you join like I am a member, well, they're gonna be there for you.
+The USCCA, if you join like I am a member, well, they're going to be there for you.

-Now they've now joined as well with the former head of training for the FBI Aquantico, and they have put together a guide that all of you can download for free, and that's the concealed carry and and situational uh defense guide that they will give you and proven ways that you can deter criminals, defend your family, stay out of legal trouble.
+And that's the concealed carry and situational defense guide that they will give you and proven ways that you can deter criminals, defend your family, stay out of legal trouble.

 They also have about 8,000 centers around the country that'll teach you situational self-defense.